dkomics/ilri-africa-cdc-training/viralMetagen/viralMetagen_pipeline.md

 ### Step 9: Setting up Reference datasets - reference genome, annotation files
 Based on the taxonomic classification we can tell that we have a high abundance of ***H1N1 Influenza A Virus***.
-To conduct analysis focused on this virus we will have to download the refernce Genome data from NCBI Genome database.
-The Reference Genome for Influenza A virus H1N1 (A/California/07/2009(H1N1))).
+To conduct analysis focused on this virus we will have to download the reference Genome data from NCBI Genome database.
+The Reference Genome for Influenza A virus H1N1 (A/California/07/2009(H1N1)).
 Follow the following steps to identify and download the data:
 > 1. On a web browser, open the link [NCBI](https://www.ncbi.nlm.nih.gov/).
 > 2. Type 'H1N1' on the search box and select 'Genome' database.
 On the landing page you will get you will see:
   > **Influenza A virus**
   > **Reference genome:** [Influenza A virus (A/New York/392/2004(H3N2))](https://www.ncbi.nlm.nih.gov/genome/10290?genome_assembly_id=899994)

-Because the Influenza A Virus genome segments rapidly evolves, we will select the most recent reference genome to H1N1.
+Because the Influenza A Virus genome segments rapidly evolves, we will select a recent reference genome to H1N1.
 This would be A/California/07/2009(H1N1).
 Reported in the [2009 pandemic](https://doi.org/10.1371/journal.pone.0013381) in California.
-> 3. Under [Download sequence and annotation from **RefSeq** or **GenBan*k*] select the [RefSeq](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/Influenza_A_virus/latest_assembly_versions/).
+> 3. Under `Download sequence and annotation from **RefSeq** or **GenBan*k*` select the [`RefSeq`](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/Influenza_A_virus/latest_assembly_versions/).
 > 4. Note that there are seven versions of `Influenza_A_virus/latest_assembly_versions`.
-Select the genome version [ViralMultiSegProj274766](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/Influenza_A_virus/latest_assembly_versions/GCF_001343785.1_ViralMultiSegProj274766/).
+- Select the genome version [ViralMultiSegProj274766](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/Influenza_A_virus/latest_assembly_versions/GCF_001343785.1_ViralMultiSegProj274766/).
-You can click on `*_assembly_report.txt` to confirm `A/California/07/2009(H1N1)`.
+- You can click on `*_assembly_report.txt` to confirm `A/California/07/2009(H1N1)`.
 > 5. Right click on the [\*genomic.fna.gz (FASTA)](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/Influenza_A_virus/latest_assembly_versions/GCF_001343785.1_ViralMultiSegProj274766/GCF_001343785.1_ViralMultiSegProj274766_genomic.fna.gz) and select 'copy link' and download using `wget` command as follows:
 ```
 mkdir -p ./data/database/refseq/